Ayms/node-Tor/README.md

 * [Advisory for SSL problems with leading zeros on OpenSSL 1.1.0](https://icinga.com/2017/08/30/advisory-for-ssl-problems-with-leading-zeros-on-openssl-1-1-0/) : probably this is the issue with certid, please see the comment in abstract-tls, we will not fix it
 * [Security error when trying to set a non SSL/TLS Websocket from a https page](https://bugzilla.mozilla.org/show_bug.cgi?id=917829) and this thread [WS/Service Workers, TLS and future apps - was Re: HTTP is just fine](https://lists.w3.org/Archives/Public/public-webapps/2015OctDec/0187.html), this is why the browser page can't be https, because the specs forbid a fallback to ws and of course wss can't be used since the nodes have self-signed certificates, this is a misdesign of the web but nobody wants to admit/correct it
 * [ISSUE 22 - Re: Incomplete blocks](https://lists.w3.org/Archives/Public/public-webcrypto-comments/2013Feb/0016.html), this relates to the fact that only the Tor project in the world uses progressive hash stopped for each chunk (cells data), which means that it closes the hash for each cell received and then restarts from the previous state, this is not supported by anybody, neither openssl, Webcrypto or NSS, that's the purpose of the specific ``Hash`` function modifying forge hash to allow this, please see https://github.com/Ayms/node-Tor/tree/master/ext/my_sha1.js (this does not impact the aes encryption, my_aes.js is just a repackaging of aes to make it behave the nodejs way)
+* [Relay_extended - hash and padding - specs are wrong or unclear](https://trac.torproject.org/projects/tor/ticket/32830#comment:4) - little change accepted by the Tor project team
+* [Chaining pipe for streams - probably stupid question but...](https://github.com/nodejs/help/issues/2384) - the initial question was indeed stupid, now it is probably a misdesign of nodejs that a.pipe(b).pipe(a) creates an infinite loop and we have to use two duplex streams for the way back and forward instead of one
+* [TLS - nothing looks to be working](https://github.com/digitalbazaar/forge/issues/758) - tls for https in node-Tor demo is implemented in tls.js but does not work, see the bug report

 ## Notes for the devs

 This project has been maintained over years but it has been a huge work to clean everything and make it modular, and at the end is very small for what it does, now some parts might still need some changes, please keep in mind that it was quite difficult at the time it was developped to put everything inside browsers with associated crypto, that's why the previous code ended up to be a monolith

-The major part of the ORDB function is isolated into circuits_extended.js, but you need to remove what relates to Peersm in the other modules if you really want to have a minimal version of node-Tor
+Following the evented pipes implementation (phase 4) everything is now clearly splitted between layers and modules but probably some little cleaning is still required, which will happen with time

 The same code is used at nodejs and browser side, then the browser has exactly the same functions than nodejs (and could therefore act as an OR as well)

 Globals are used at the nodejs level (see the note for browsers in Browserify section), most of them can be splitted as local variables inside modules but not all, this is not an issue and comes from the initial design since at the beginning the code was not intended to be modular (and then no globals were used), changing this impacts a lot of things, this might be a TODO (as well as implementing the elliptic crypto)

-If you PR something please make sure that the test configuration works for each type of circuit and download also (then it becomes unlikely that something is wrong)
+If you PR something (please wait that we remove the experimental notice above, in the meantime you can email us) please make sure that the test configuration works for each type of circuit and download also (then it becomes unlikely that something is wrong)

 ## Peer review